lowrycito/handbook/pages/study-manual-general-handbook-0-introductory-overview.md

 “0.
-Introductory Overview,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2025).
+Introductory Overview,”General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints(2025).

 “0.
-Introductory Overview,” General Handbook.
+Introductory Overview,”General Handbook.

-0.

-# Introductory Overview

-0.0

-## Introduction

 The Lord taught, “Let every man learn his duty, and to act in the office in which he is appointed, in all diligence” (Doctrine and Covenants 107:99).
 As a